osgeobrasil/osgeobrasil.github.io/content/showcase/case-studies/_index.md

 ---
 type: "showcase"
 date: "2015-04-01"
-title: "Case Studies"
+title: "QGIS Case Studies"
 description: "Stories from our users around the world."
-draft: false
+draft: "true"
 author: ""
 categories: ['Case studies']
 # Generic words only, no upper case, no spaces (use hyphens to separate words rather)